PatilAnkits/Flutter-MaterialAlertDialog/README.md

 ## Implementation
 Implementation of Material Alert Dialog library is so easy.
 You can check [/app](/app) directory for demo.
 Let's have look on basic steps of implementation.

-# use this package as library
+# Use this package as library
 ## 1.Depend on it
  Add this to your package's pubspec.yaml file:
  ```